Stock Number: 55614

 Shamelessly dramatic "Cascade Mum" for brilliant late Fall displays with much terminal branching to present the cluster of scarlet red flowers, each with a showy bronzy yellow center.
 Very vigorous--loved by topiary and bonsai fanciers.
 While winter hardy outdoors here, the very late blooming date deems this a potplant...

-Unidentified stoloniferous species with erect arched leaves striped and margined with brilliant white.
+Unidentified stoloniferous species (perhaps D. tasmanica?) with erect arched leaves striped and margined with brilliant white.
 Slim wands hold nodding lilac blossoms.
 Striking specimen for full light.
-Does not closely clump like D. caerulea (perhaps D. tasmanica?).
 Does well as an indoor house plant.

 Handsome "Brazilian Plume" produces many flower heads which resemble miniature "King's Crown" clusters.
-Upright Justicia like stems support outarching lateral branches with pairs of soft leaves over which strings of bubble gum pink cushions sit.
+Upright Justicia like stems support outarching lateral branches with pairs of soft leaves over which strings of bubble gum pink cushions of blossoms pertly sit.
+Excellent for those not having enough room fr the...

 Popular slightly scented "Pinks" of blackish maroon with a white underpetal giving a picotee effect--perfect for the black garden.
 Winter in a cold frame in northern climes.
 Excellent winter greenhouse subject as well.
 Not usually hardy outdoors in our Z6 climate.